-Another way of looking at the growth-state capability relationship is to start from "growth accelerations"-periods in which growth accelerated to a high level and then stayed high-and examine what happened to SC during those periods.
-I use the growth accelerations and their starting and ending years as identified by the method of Gootjes et al (2024) and use all of the growth acceleration episodes that happened in Asia after 1990, as that is the period for which the WGI SC measure exists, which implies earlier episodes, like Republic of Korea 1966-
+Another way of looking at the growth-state capability relationship is to start from "growth accelerations"-periods in which growth accelerated to a high level and then remained high-and examine what happened to SC during those periods.
+I use the growth accelerations and their starting and ending years as identified by the method of Gootjes et al. (2024) and use all of the growth acceleration episodes that happened in Asia after 1990, as that is the period for which the WGI SC measure exists, which implies that earlier episodes, like the Republic of

-1997 or Indonesia 1970-1984, are not included.
+Korea 1966-1997 or Indonesia 1970-1984, are not included.
 This produces 13 countries with a recent growth acceleration.
-Also, so that I can compare changes in State Capability and in GDPPC I scale GDPPC to a 1 to 100 basis so that both measures have the same interpretation, which is that a one unit change is moving one unit along the scale from the lowest ever to the highest ever on either SC or GDPPC.
+Also, so that I can compare changes in State Capability and in GDPPC, I scale GDPPC to a 1 to 100 basis so that both measures have the same interpretation, which is that a one-unit change is moving one unit along the scale from the lowest ever to the highest ever in either SC or GDPPC.

-Figure 6 shows the percent change in State Capability and GDPPC, with both scaled from 1 to 100, during the acceleration episodes.
+Figure 6 shows the percentage change in State Capability and GDPPC, with both scaled from 1 to 100, during the acceleration episodes.
 Given that these are acceleration episodes, most of the changes in GDPPC are very large, with nine episodes in which the GDPPC (scaled 1 to 100) more than doubled during the episode.
 Over the same periods the changes in State Capability are mostly quite modest.
-Four of the countries (Nepal, Cambodia, Bhutan, and Sri Lanka) had lower State Capability at the end of their acceleration episode than at the beginning.
-Five countries had improvements in State Capability of less than 10% during the episode (Malaysia, Philippines, India, Lao People's Democratic Republic, and People's Republic of China) even though GDPPC (1 to 100) more than doubled in three of those countries (India, Lao People's Democratic Republic, People's Republic of China).
+Four of the countries (Nepal, Cambodia, Bhutan, and Sri Lanka) had a lower State Capability at the end of their acceleration episode than at the beginning.
+Five countries had improvements in State Capability of less than 10% during the episode (Malaysia, the Philippines, India, the Lao People's Democratic Republic, and the PRC) even though GDPPC (1 to 100) more than doubled in three of those countries (India, the Lao People's Democratic Republic, and the PRC).

-Only four the countries had improvements in State Capability during their episode of rapid growth of more than 10%: Indonesia (44 percent), Viet Nam (17 percent), Bangladesh (25 percent) and Myanmar (71 percent).
-Though, as we will see below, these latter two large percentage increases in SC are due to the particular timing (e.g. Myanmar's growth episode is dated from 1992 to 2018 and its SC improved enormously from 2004 (when it was one of the lowest in the world) to 2018 but then fell precipitously from 2018 to 2022.
-Bangladesh's acceleration episode began (on the Gootjes et al (2024) dating method) in 2003 while SC fell from 1999 to 2004 and then recovered (hence the large increase during the episode) but in 2022 is level was only modestly higher than in 1996.
+Only four countries had improvements in State Capability during their episode of rapid growth of more than 10%: Indonesia (44%), Viet Nam (17%), Bangladesh (25%), and Myanmar (71%).
+However, as we will see below, these latter two large percentage increases in SC are due to the particular timing (e.g., Myanmar's growth episode is dated from 1992 to 2018 and its SC improved enormously from 2004-when it was one of the lowest in the world-to 2018 but then fell precipitously from 2018 to 2022).
+Bangladesh's acceleration episode began (according to the Gootjes et al. (2024) dating method) in 2003 while its SC fell from 1999 to 2004 and then recovered (hence the large increase during the episode), but in 2022 its level was only modestly higher than in 1996.